MichaelKreil/30c3-slides/README.md

 Problem is that because of delays we don't know which talk was exactly at which time.
 Also the filenames of the streams seem to be incorrect.

-Does the information exists, at which exact time each talk started?
+Does the information exists, at which exact time each talk started/ended?

 ## 2. Current state

-Now I have a lot of png files of every automatically found slide.
+Now I have a lot of jpeg files of every automatically found slide.
 Every file has a filename containing the room (e.g. `saal1`) and the time (e.g. `2013-12-27T20-19-34`) when it was shown.

 ## 3. What I did